bman46/bookings-workers/README.md

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/bman46/bookings-workers.git)

-This project is designed to enable a custom frontend with Microsoft 365 Bookings.
-It is designed to be OpenAPI compliant for easy integration with the frontend.
+This project provides a complete booking widget solution for Microsoft 365 Bookings, featuring both a backend API and a customizable web component frontend.
+The backend is built as a Cloudflare Worker with OpenAPI compliance, while the frontend is a self-contained web component that can be embedded into any website.
+The widget handles the entire booking flow - from service selection and availability checking to appointment creation and confirmation - with intelligent timezone handling and a responsive design.

 ## Get started